rubenofen/tbs/JS/readme.md

 ### Declaration

-Variables are declared with the `var`, `let`, or `const` keyword.
+variables are declared with the `var`, `let`, or `const` keyword.
 The `var` keyword is used in pre-ES6 versions of JS. `let` and `const` were introduced in ES6 and are block-scoped. `let` is used for variables that can be reassigned, while `const` is used for variables that cannot be reassigned.

 ```js
 var myName = "John";